xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 - the individual non-compressed folders are provided for guidance (of particular significance is config.plist, which lists the DeviceProperties and NVRAM boot args, along with [Misc:Boot:Hibernation](https://www.insanelymac.com/forum/topic/355419-90-solved-hibernatemode-25-successfully-working-on-intel-hd-630-igpu-but-glitch-issues-on-first-wake-screen/) setup)

 ## Miscellaneous (but important) notes:
+This is a sweet little machine, took me a while to run Sonoma and then stumbled on the infamous wake-from-sleep issue with its HD 530 iGPU.
+No way I would accept a non-sleeping computer, so took it upon myself to solve the problem - essentially trying laptop-specific advice from OSXLatitude and insanelymac forum users.
+Seems it's working (fingers crossed).
 - WOL works, with the included Mausi driver (v1.0.8)
 - use powerbutton to wake
 - the USB ports were mapped with CorpNewt's scripts under an iMac19,1 SMBIOS, and then edited to reflect the current MacMini8,1